LanLou123/Webgl-Erosion/README.md

 ![](screenshot/snowMt.PNG)

-## Video showing river/delta formation on a cliff :
+## click on image below to see Video showing river/delta formation on a cliff :
 [![](screenshot/river.PNG)](https://youtu.be/nyvz7OIhxQ8)

 - Lower spike diffusion threshold & thermal produces more stable results on a fbm noise terrain